Read, Eval, Print, Loop: REPL

 forall (t33 :: Type) (a :: t33 -> t33 -> Type) (b :: t33) (c :: t33) (d :: t33).
 Semigroupoid @t33 a => a c d -> a b c -> a b d

-You can take a look at ..
+You can take a look at .. in

 Pursuit.